regindex/NFA-index/README.md

 # p-sort-index

 This tool build an index for a sorted NFA that, support count, locate and membership query.
-The index implemented is a refine version of [1]
+The index implemented is a refined version of [1]

 ### Requirements